mstepina/Coin-_flip_Dice_roll/README.md

 # Coin-flip-Dice-roll

 ### Description
-Console application that allows the user to guess the outcome of a random coin flip or dice roll
+Basic console application that allows the user to guess the outcome of a random coin flip or dice roll

 ### User stories
 * As a user I want to be able to guess the outcome of a random coin flip(heads/tails) or a dice roll(1-6).